Weave Code

 laravel/pao

 Agent-optimized output for PHP tools.
-Auto-detects AI agents (Claude Code, Cursor, Devin, Gemini CLI) and replaces verbose PHPUnit/Pest/Paratest/PHPStan output with minimal structured JSON; cleans Laravel Artisan output too.
-Zero config; human output unchanged.
+Detects AI agents (Claude Code, Cursor, Devin, Gemini CLI, etc.) and replaces verbose PHPUnit/Pest/Paratest/PHPStan/Rector and Laravel Artisan output with minimal structured JSON (and cleaner Artisan text).
+Zero config; human terminal output unchanged.

 View on GitHub